 All of our evening classes are held at Cheshire High School from 6:30 to 8:30 pm.
-We also offer multilevel ESL classes on Wednesdays from 12:30 to 2:30 pm in the Board of Education/Humiston Building at 29 Main Street in Cheshire.
+We also offer multilevel ESL classes on Wednesdays and Fridays from 12:30 to 2:30 pm in the Board of Education/Humiston Building at 29 Main Street in Cheshire.

 For immigrants preparing for the U.S. Citizenship test, there will be a brief overview of American History, the Constitution, and the three branches of federal and state government.
 Help with the citizenship application is included in the course, along with discussions about the rights, responsibilities, and privileges of citizenship.
 Classes are held in-person on Mondays from 6:30 to 8:30 pm at Cheshire High School.